Scalingo/clamav-buildpack/README.md

 ```

 2. Setup your other buildpacks.
 Make sure the software(s) interacting with
-ClamAV do it through the local unix socket on which clamd is listening.
+ClamAV do it through the local unix socket on which clamd is listening
+(`/app/run/clamd.sock`).

 3. Add a `start.sh` (for example) script to your project.
 It should contain
 instructions to: